soenneker/soenneker.reflection.cache/README.md

 ### Tips

 - Almost all of the `Cached` methods (e.g. `GetCachedParameters()` vs `GetParameters()` are faster due to the final preparation needed to match System.Reflection.
+- Thread safety can be disabled for more speed.
 - Consider if caching is even necessary for your use case.
 If you're only calling Reflection once, it may not be worth it.
 - Caching isn't free.
 Be thoughtful of your memory footprint and where/when you dispose of the cache.